 Darren looked at the older man then at his sister before forcing himself to rejoin the group.
 The sky rumbled overhead and then it began to rain.

 "Oye!
 Look at what we got 'ere, boys," a man said as he walked out of the woods.
-Myrina looked at the man as he smiled looking her up and down.
+Myrina glared at the man as he smiled looking her up and down.
 Two more men stood closely behind him.
 The three men were similar in appearance, in the way that they were fat, balding and bearded.

 Where was it?